 - Use the format below if you would like to leverage the MIT logo in your branding strategy on social media.
 You may adjust the color on the stem of the “I” or the solid background color to coordinate with your department’s identity.

-For cover images on Facebook and Google+, the MIT logo may appear in the corner of your image only if you follow the MIT logo’s usage guidelines.
+For cover images on Facebook and Google+, the MIT logo may appear in the corner of your image only if you follow the MIT logo’s usage standards.

 See more examples of social media profile images in use at MIT.